 At least the delusion kept me from seriously thinking I might kill myself, but unfortunately not from dramatizing the idea in fiction in my LiveJournal.
 (My final evening would include The Smiths, Prague, and Djarum brand clove cigarettes.
 Though only in sporadic contact at this point in my life, the pedo seemed especially concerned and I thought her sweet.)

 I’d forgotten about the Habbo account.
 Christ.
 I was almost twenty years old.
-Blood rushed to my face, my ears aflame.
+Blood rushed to my face, my ears burned.

 I wanted to rip the upsync cords out of my friends’ necks.
-(Though rationally, I knew I was slower than electricity and the damage had been done.
-And I don’t actually understand how they were hooked up so intimately to the server, or how I might hack into it.
-Also, of course they could immediately read these thoughts, as well.)
+(Though rationally I knew I was slower than electricity and the damage had been done.
+And I didn’t actually understand how they were hooked up so intimately to the server or how I might hack into it.
+Also, of course they could immediately read those thoughts, as well.)

 Literally enough hours of playing Magic: The Gathering Online to delay losing my virginity by at least four months.
 And I never really got good.

 This is the price one pays to link one’s brain up to The Cohort, a growing, voluntary Wikipedia for the Next Age.
 For the personal digital information of what is now up to twenty-three thousand people and growing, you only need provide the digital information of one.
 But it is a significant one.

 At last, the upload was finished, and everyone knew me.
 Really knew me.
 Knew me in ways I had forgotten or buried through expert repression.

 I felt the tears well up in the bottom lids of my eyes.
 The shame and humility was tremendous.

 Before I could weep outright though, the knowledge of the other twenty-three thousand hit, like a sober angel spanking a boy caught stealing candy (or sending nudes across the internet), and we all had a good laugh and moved on to more important things.